These people know five languages: advice from polyglots on how to master a foreign speech

 “If you understand that a certain technique does not suit you, do not be upset.
 It takes time to figure out your preferences.
 Before learning languages, you need to understand which group they belong to, how many tenses there are, and why certain constructions exist.
 So we will know why to study, for example, articles in German or why there are seventeen tenses in Spanish.

 This helps to stay in good shape and learn new words daily.
 YouTube videos help improve listening skills much better than academic resources that sound too perfect.”

 “Scientific articles, research and non-fiction literature help to enrich the vocabulary.
 What's more, funny quizzes and memes in the language you're learning will be far more useful than any fiction.
 Because memes usually write about current events in easy language.

 "A personal diary helps to use words and grammatical constructions in writing."

 You should always practice your speaking skills.
 You can talk to yourself or translate advertisements aloud.
 It is also worth going to language clubs and chatting with native speakers.”

 Elena Yuvkovetskaya - accountant

-Knows four foreign languages - English, Polish, German, Italian.
+Knows four foreign languages: English, Polish, German, Italian.

 “I started learning English while still in school, and then improved it with tutors.
 I became interested in Polish when I learned that I have relatives in Poland and can make a “Pole's Card” in order to live in this country.
 So, having studied this language in courses, I was able to move to live in Poland, - said Elena.
 “A few years later, I had the opportunity to go to study in Germany, where I improved my English and learned German in intensive courses.”

-Later she returned to Poland, where she met her Italian husband, through whom she also learned his language.
+Later, Elena returned to Poland, where she met her Italian husband, through whom she also learned his language.